 Introduction to ARP

-ARP is Address Resolution Protocol is the Dynamic mapping technique used for mapping the logical address to a physical address, i.e. ARP accepts the logical address from the IP protocol and maps the address to the corresponding physical address and then pass it to the data link layer.
-It uses request and replies to perform the operations where the request is broadcast and the reply is unicast.
-It has 16 bit of hardware type and protocol type and 8 bit of hardware length and protocol length.
+ARP is Address Resolution Protocol is the Dynamic mapping technique used to map the logical address to a physical address, i.e. ARP accepts the logical address from the IP protocol and maps the address to the corresponding physical address and then passes it to the data link layer.
+It uses requests and replies to perform the operations where the request is broadcast, and the reply is unicast.
+It has 16 bits of a hardware type and protocol type and 8 bits of hardware length and protocol length.

 What is ARP?

 - ARP stands for Address Resolution Protocol.
 It may be defined as the protocol that is used to resolve the IP address, specially IPV4, to the hardware address.
 It works below under the network layer to facilitate the delivery of the message to the correct device.

 - It is usual to have several devices connected to a single network.
 When any device from one network tries to reach any other device on the internet, it reaches that through the IP address, which is later resolved to get the device’s MAC address from which that first device actually wants to interact.
 Without using this protocol, it is not possible to get the message forwarded to the correct device.